YeeJeremy/rcss/README.md

 ## Example: Bermuda Put Option - Value Function Approximation

 Let us consider the valuation of a Bermuda put option with strike price **40** and expiry date of **1** year.
+The underlying asset price follows a geometric Brownian motion.
 We assume the option is exercisable at 51 evenly spaced time points, including one at beginning and one at the end of the year.
 We first set our parameters.

 ~~~
 # Parameters